Sampling to Distill: Knowledge Transfer from Open-World Data: Methodology

 \subsection{Adaptive Prototype Sampling}

-The class and scale of the unavailable source dataset and the unlabeled dataset are different in many cases, so there is a severe issue of data domain shifts, which will be discussed in Figure~\ref{fig3}.
-To this end, we aim to find unlabeled data closer to the distribution of source domain data.
-Therefore, we propose an Adaptive Prototype Sampling (APS) method that considers the teacher's familiarity, the intra-class outliers, and the class balance of the unlabeled data.
-Based on these, we design three score indicators to evaluate the effectiveness of the unlabeled data for student training: the data confidence score, the data outlier score, and the class density score.
+The unlabeled data and the original data are distributed differently in many cases.
+To obtain the substitution data with a more similar distribution to the original data from the specific unlabeled dataset, we propose an Adaptive Prototype Sampling (APS) module, which considers the teacher's familiarity with the data, excludes misclassified offset noisy data, and focuses on the class balance of the sampled data.
+Based on these, we design three score indicators to evaluate the effectiveness of the unlabeled data for student training corresponding to the above three aspects, including the data confidence score, the data outlier score, and the class density score.